Additional Configuration (Optional)

 [Server]

-# Example: ib1,ib2,ib5 (OpenSM will support the first 8 GUIDs where first GUID will
+# Example: ib1,ib2,ib5 (OpenSM will support the first 8 GUIDs where first GUID are extracted

 additional_fabric_interfaces =